michael-platzer/panveal/README.md

 * Each slide of your presentation must be stored in an individual file.
-  All files which are covered by the wildcard pattern `slide_*` are part of your presentation.
+  All files which are covered by the wildcard pattern `slide_*` and which have a filename extension corresponding to any of the accepted input formats are part of your presentation.

 * The slides will be sorted in alphabetical order and should be numbered.